balanced/balanced-docs/overview/rev1/overview/resources.rst

 A short list of changes:

-.. cssclass:: list-noindent

-  - * Hypermedia API
+- Hypermedia API
-  - * Cards can be charged without being associated to a customer
+- Cards can be charged without being associated to a customer
-  - * Transactions are now created via the funding instrument, not via the customer.
-E.g. `card.debit(amount)`, `bank_account.credit(amount)` is now favoured over `customer.debit(card, amount)`
+- Transactions are now created via the funding instrument, not via the customer.
+E.g. ``card.debit(amount)``, ``bank_account.credit(amount)`` is now favored over ``customer.debit(card, amount)``
-  - * Failing to create a transaction will result in a transaction being created with a `FAILED` status.
-E.g. debiting a card with insufficient funds will result in a transaction with a `FAILED` status.
-These are filtered out of the API by default but can be specifically retrieved with a status filter e.g. `/credits?status=failed`
+- Failing to create a transaction will result in a transaction being created with a ``FAILED`` status.
+E.g. debiting a card with insufficient funds will result in a transaction with a ``FAILED`` status.
+These are filtered out of the API by default but can be specifically retrieved with a status filter e.g. ``/credits?status=failed``
-  - * A new resource called "Orders" has been created to allow grouping transactions.
-An Order can consist of 0:n buyers, 0:n debits and 0:n credits to a single seller.
-Each debit associated with an Order will result in the Order's escrow balance accruing the value of the debit rather than the marketplace's escrow balance.
-You cannot pay out more than the total amount escrowed for an Order.
+- A new resource called ``Orders`` has been created to allow grouping transactions.
+An ``Order`` can consist of 0:n buyers, 0:n debits and 0:n credits to a single seller.
+Each debit associated with an ``Order`` will result in the Order's balance accruing the value of the debit rather than the marketplace's balance.
+You cannot pay out more than the total amount of an ``Order``.
-  - * Accounts no longer exist, customers and orders are the primary grouping constructs for transactions, customers are the primary grouping construct for funding instruments.
+- Accounts no longer exist, customers and orders are the primary grouping constructs for transactions, customers are the primary grouping construct for funding instruments.
-  - * Funding instruments can be tokenized without specifying the marketplace, performing an authenticated GET on the tokenized funding instrument will automatically associate it to your marketplace.
+- Funding instruments can be tokenized without specifying the marketplace, performing an authenticated GET on the tokenized funding instrument will automatically associate it to your marketplace.
-  - * Transaction statuses have been standardized to be one of: ``pending``, ``succeeded``, ``failed``.
+- Transaction statuses have been standardized to be one of: ``pending``, ``succeeded``, ``failed``.
 There is no longer a ``paid`` status.

 The most obvious technical difference between revision 1.1 and 1.0 is that the Balanced API switched from plain JSON to a `JSON API envelope`_.
 You can learn